Nick Cannon: Personal life

 Cannon graduated from Howard University in 2020 with a Bachelor of Science in Criminology/Administration of Justice and a minor in Africana Studies.

-Cannon endorsed the 2020 presidential campaign of rapper Kanye West after he guest-starred on his podcast Cannon's Class.

 Health and illnesses

 Cannon was hospitalized on January 4, 2012, for treatment of "mild kidney failure", and again on February 17, 2012, after a pulmonary embolism.
 On March 5, 2012, he announced that his kidney problems were due to lupus nephritis.

 In November 2024, Cannon revealed he had been "clinically diagnosed" with narcissistic personality disorder, saying "I need help".

 Relationships and children

 In February 2007, Cannon met model Selita Ebanks.
 The couple got engaged with a public proposal at Times Square in May of the same year, but broke off the engagement by October.

 Cannon married singer-songwriter Mariah Carey on April 30, 2008, at her private estate on Windermere Island in the Bahamas.
 On April 30, 2011, Carey gave birth to fraternal twins.
 After six years of marriage, the couple separated and Cannon filed for divorce in December 2014.
 Their divorce was finalized in 2016.

 He has three children with model Brittany Bell: a son (born February 2017), a daughter (born December 2020) and another son (born September 2022).

 Cannon and model Alyssa Scott have a son (born June 2021) who died of brain cancer at five months old, and a daughter (born December 2022).
 Cannon said he briefly experimented with celibacy in late 2021, during a bout with depression following the death of his son.

 With Abby De La Rosa, he has twin sons (born June 2021) and a daughter (born November 2022).

 Model and real estate agent Bre Tiesi gave birth to their son in June 2022.

 In September 2022, model LaNisha Cole gave birth to their daughter.